-7.4 ginga.canvas.coordmap Module
+8.4 ginga.canvas.coordmap Module

 NativeMapper(viewer) A coordinate mapper that maps to the viewer's canvas in the viewer's canvas coordinates.
 WindowMapper(viewer) A coordinate mapper that maps to the viewer in 'win- dow' coordinates.
+PercentageMapper(viewer) A coordinate mapper that maps to the viewer in 'per- centage' coordinates.
 CartesianMapper(viewer) A coordinate mapper that maps to the viewer in Carte- sian coordinates that do not scale (unlike DataMapper).
 DataMapper(viewer) A coordinate mapper that maps to the viewer in data coordinates.
 OffsetMapper(viewer, refobj) A coordinate mapper that maps to the viewer in data co- ordinates that are offsets relative to some other reference object.
 WCSMapper(viewer) A coordinate mapper that maps to the viewer in WCS coordinates.